Proposal Preparation

 Along with the 350 nodes in the general processing queue, all researchers also have access to the 20 large memory nodes in the bigmem queue.
 With access to the entire suite of software available on Pegasus, the bigmem queue provides large memory access (256 GB) to researchers where parallelization is not an option.
 With 20 cores each, the bigmem servers provide an SMP-like environment well suited to biomedical research.

-As many modern analysis tools require interaction, Pegasus has a unique feature of allowing ssh and graphical (GUI) access to programs using LSF.
-Tools ranging from Matlab to Knime and SAS to R are available to researchers in the interactive queue with full-speed access to /scratch and the W.A.D.E.
+As many modern analysis tools require interaction, Pegasus has a unique feature of allowing SSH and graphical (GUI) access to programs using LSF.
+Tools ranging from MATLAB to Knime and SAS to R are available to researchers in the interactive queue with full-speed access to /scratch and the W.A.D.E.
 Storage Cloud.

 Pegasus Specs